McSquanchy/perl_assignment/README.md

 ## Environment

 The following programs were written and tested on vagrant running an "ubuntu/trusty64" box.
 In addition, all code was also tested and run on version 5.1.7 of elementary OS.
 In order to run the programs, perl v5.32.0 is **required**.
+All code has been formatted with an online [perl formatter](https://www.tutorialspoint.com/online_perl_formatter.htm).

 ### Assignment 1